erikdubois/Aureola/README.md

 Two things will happen after conky has stopped.

 	1. current info in ./config/conky will be deleted
-	2. new conky files will be copied to ./config/conky
+	2. new conky files will be copied from  ~/.aureola/...  to ./config/conky

-Conky will restart with new conky.
+Conky will restart with new conky configuration file.

 # OVERVIEW OF THE CURRENT COLLECTION